You can’t open your browser without someone somewhere scaring you about an upcoming cataclysmic recession.

 Retail products are what connect all three.

-Here’s what you need to create for those shoppers to buy from you, even if we are in a Recession in 2022.
+Here’s what you need to create for those shoppers to buy from you, even if we are in a Recession.

 Here’s what it looks like…